Skip to content

 The fetch() Function

 The fastest way to leverage Meerschaum's syncing engine is with the fetch() function.
-Simply return a DataFrame or a dictionary of lists.
+Simply return a DataFrame (or list of dictionaries) or a chunk generator.

 Tip